ShahzainAhmed/Flutter_Interview_Notes/README.md

 ```
 ## 2) final vs const
 ### final:
-final doesn't use memory until access.
+Can be assigned once, but value is not known at compile time. final doesn't use memory until accessed.
 example: final a = 86; // doesn't use memory.
 print(a); // now will use memory.

 `final a = 86; // Memory is used when accessed.`

 ### const:
-Compile-time constant that is immutable and always uses memory from the start of declaration.
+A compile-time constant is a value that is fixed and immutable, known and determined at compile time.
+It is allocated memory as soon as it is declared and remains constant throughout the program.

 `const a = 86; // Uses memory at declaration.`